 Focusing on your core target audience doesn’t mean abandoning everyone else.
 And it doesn’t mean that you’ll get less downloads either.
 On the contrary, it means that you will know your most loyal listeners so well that it will be easier for you to produce content that they like and for which they can recommend you. 👄👂

-At Ausha, we call this step: the definition of a listener persona, i.e. a typical listener who gathers all the common features of your audience.
+At Ausha, we call this step of podcast analysis: the definition of a listener persona, i.e. a typical listener who gathers all the common features of your audience.